 I feel that personal accountability is the main tool to combat these challenges.
 Announce your intent to write an exam on a certain date to your friends, family, and boss.
 If possible, join a study group, or find others writing a similar exam and offer peer support.
 Many computer-based training sites will offer some sort of scheduling to go along with their course material – take advantage of this functionality, make a schedule, and hold yourself to it.

-Of course, a little luck goes a long way as well.
+Past experience has shown me that a little luck goes a long way as well.